guillermoamaral/Webside/docs/api/code/methods/get.md

-# Retrieve classes
+# Retrieve methods
-Retrieve all subclasses of a given root superclass (if no root is provided, the uppermost class in the system is used).
+Retrieve all methods satisfying the conditions specified in the query (or all methods in the system if no condition is provided).
-It is also possible get a tree-like structure as well as to limit the depth in the classes hierarchy.

-**URL**: `/classes`
+**URL**: `/methods`

 **Method**: `GET`